 Jordan P. Karp, Esq.
-Mr. Karp has been our Senior Vice President and General Counsel since June 2008.
+Mr. Karp has been our Senior Vice President and General Counsel since June 2008 and in January 2012 assumed responsibility for our corporate development function.
 In September 2008, he was appointed corporate secretary.
 Prior to joining the Company, Mr. Karp was employed by Constellation Energy Group, Inc., a diversified energy company, from October 2001 to November 2007.
 Mr. Karp served as Vice President & General Counsel for one of Constellation Energy's operating divisions, Constellation NewEnergy, Inc., a retail marketer of electricity and natural gas, from October 2002 until November 2007.
 From November 2007 until Mr. Karp joined the Company, he worked as an attorney in private practice.
 Prior to joining Constellation Energy, Mr. Karp held in-house legal positions of increasing responsibility at MCI Communications Corp. (telecommunications), Guilford Pharmaceuticals Inc. (biopharmaceuticals), and Mentor Technologies Group, Inc. (training and consulting), where Mr. Karp served as Vice President, General Counsel & Corporate Secretary from November 1999 through June 2001.
-In November 2001, Mentor Technologies had an involuntary petition in bankruptcy filed against it, which was later converted into a voluntary petition.
 Mr. Karp holds a B.A. in Natural Sciences from The Johns Hopkins University and a J.D. from Yale Law School.